BernhardtLab/comp-temp/README.md

 # Data and code for Davis et al., General predictions for the effects of warming on competition

-Decription: In this study, we incorporated temperature sensitivity into a Macarthur consumer-resource model with two consumers and two resources.
+Description: In this study, we incorporated temperature sensitivity into a MacArthur consumer-resource model with two consumers and two resources.
 We incorporated temperature sensitivity using Arrhenius-style temperature effects, and then we added empirically-derived temperature-sensitivity estimates for each mechanistic process in the